You can send us your feedback online

 On July 1, 1995, the institution’s new corporate identity as Grace University became official.
 Dr. James P. Eckman became president in 1997 and oversaw significant campus and program upgrades.

 In 2003, the Jim Classen Gymnasium was dedicated providing physical fitness and athletic opportunities to the campus community.
 With this construction, the Duerksen Center was renamed the Harold D. Burkholder Center, and the dining commons was named in honor of Vernon Duerksen.

 On November 1, 2013, Grace University was restructured, at the approval of the Board of Trustees, from three colleges into two.
-This was accomplished by merging the previously separate Grace College of Graduate Studies and the Grace College of Continuing Education into one.
+This was accomplished by merging the previously separate Grace School of Graduate Studies and the Grace College of Continuing Education into one.
 The combined college was titled the College of Professional and Graduate Studies to complement the longstanding Grace College of the Bible.

 The core values of academic excellence, life change, and world impact continue to shape the vision of Grace.
 These foundational values stimulate the Power of Grace!